Advocatus: Old Swiss Confederacy

+Although the title of Duke of Burgundy was extinguished by the French king after the annexation of its ancestral lands in 1477, the Habsburg kings of Spain and archdukes of Austria continued to use the title to refer to their realms in the Netherlands.

+Outside the empire

+In surrounding parts of Europe the original Frankish church advocacies, and the later imperial advocacies were also influential, and evolved in various ways.

-In France
+France

 In France, the advocati, known as avoués, were of two types.
 The first included secular lords, who held the advocateship (avouerie) of an abbey or abbeys, rather as an office than a fief, though they were indemnified for the protection they afforded by a domain and preach revenues granted by the abbey: thus the duke of Normandy was advocatus of nearly all the abbeys in the duchy.
 The second class included the petty lords who held their advocateships as hereditary fiefs and often as their sole means of subsistence.
 An abbey's avoué, of this class, corresponded to a bishop's vidame.
 Their function was generally to represent the abbot in his capacity as feudal lord, act as his representative in the courts of his superior, exercise secular justice in the abbot's name in the abbatial court, and lead the retainers of the abbey to battle under the banner of the patron saint.

 The advocatus ecclesiae was also known as a custos or adjutator in the 10th and 11th centuries.
 Initially, only counts and dukes were appointed advocati, but by the end of the 11th century the title was being bestowed on mere castellans.
 The monks usually consulted their advocate before electing a new abbot, giving the advocate influence over the selection.
 When a nobleman founded or reformed a monastery, he usually became its advocate.
-In the 12th century, the office of the advocate was on the decline, a result of the Gregorian reforms.
+In the 12th century, the office of the advocate was on the decline - a result of the Gregorian reforms.

 The Cistercian Order, for example, never allowed lay advocates.